-This degree does meet the requirement for professional teacher certification in NY.
-The degree also meets the criteria for initial certification as a school counselor in NY and Pennsylvania.
-School counseling certification in these states does not require teaching certification or experience.
+This degree does meet the requirement for professional teacher certification in New York.
+The degree also meets the criteria for provisional certification as a school counselor in New York.
+School counseling certification does not require teaching certification or experience.

 The Advanced Certificate in School Counseling is for individuals possessing a master’s degree and credential in school counseling (typically a 48 hour degree) and need additional coursework to meet the credit hour criteria for permanent certification in New York.